simvue-io/docs/docs/examples/fds.md

 </video>

 ### Loading Simulations
 If you have historic FDS simulations which you want to load into Simvue without having to rerun them, you can use the `load()` method of the connector to upload the existing results into Simvue.
 As an example, see that we have a directory called `example_results` inside the docker container - this contains results for another FDS run, where we doubled the amount of air flowing through the vents compared to the simulation we ran above.
-To load these results, run this command inside the docker container
+To load these results, run this command inside the docker container:

 ```
 python load_results.py